 Instead, the generous gifts of our members and friends and monies raised via our various parish events, help us to live up to our call to serve Nantucket Island and the world.
 These gifts are critically important to us.

-To make a gift to the Church or to get more information about gifting, please contact either the Church Office or our
+You can make a gift to Church using a credit card by clicking on this link.
+If you would like to get additional information about gifting or pursue other types of contribution,please contact either the Church Office or our

 Ways to give to St. Paul’s Church: